storesafe/cordova-sqlite-storage/README.md

 1. Stability is first: immediate resolution or workaround for stability issues (crashing) is the goal.
 2. Correctness: any issue with correctness should result in a new testcase together with the bug fix.

-**Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration is finished for Android & Windows Phone 8.
+**Low priority:** issues with the API or application integration will be given lower priority until the Cordova 3.0 integration finished and stable for Android, iOS, and also Windows Phone 8.
 Pull requests are very welcome for these kinds of issues.

 # Unit test(s)

 Unit testing is done in `test-www/index.html`.
-To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your iOS Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C, and plugin registered).
+To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your Android or iOS Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C, and plugin registered).

 Lawnchair Adapter Usage
 =======================